P-code machine: Implementations of P-code

-In the 1990s, translation into p-code became a popular strategy for implementations of languages such as Python, Microsoft P-Code in Visual Basic, and Java bytecode in Java.
+In the 1990s, translation into p-code became a popular strategy for implementations of languages such as Python, Microsoft P-Code in Visual Basic and Java bytecode in Java.

 The language Go uses a generic, portable assembly as a form of p-code, implemented by Ken Thompson as an extension of the work on Plan 9 from Bell Labs.
-Unlike Common Language Runtime (CLR) bytecode or JVM bytecode, there is no stable specification, and the Go build tools do not emit a bytecode format to be used at a later time.
-The Go assembler uses the generic assembly language as an intermediate representation, and Go executables are machine-specific statically linked binaries.
+Unlike Common Language Runtime (CLR) bytecode or JVM bytecode, there is no stable specification and the Go build tools do not emit a bytecode format to be used at a later time.
+The Go assembler uses the generic assembly language as an intermediate representation and the Go executables are machine-specific statically linked binaries.

-UCSD p-Machine
+UCSD P-Machine

 Architecture

-Like many other p-code machines, the UCSD p-Machine is a stack machine, which means that most instructions take their operands from a stack, and place results back on the stack.
+Like many other P-code machines, the UCSD P-Machine is a stack machine, which means that most instructions take their operands from a stack, and place results back on the stack.
 Thus, the add instruction replaces the two topmost elements of the stack with their sum.
 A few instructions take an immediate argument.
-Like Pascal, the p-code is strongly typed, supporting boolean (b), character (c), integer (i), real (r), set (s), and pointer (a) data types natively.
+Like Pascal, the P-code is strongly typed, supporting Boolean (b), character (c), integer (i), real (r), set (s), and pointer (a) data types natively.